Keirua/purger/README.md

 # Purger

-Performs purge requests on a set of URLs.
+TL;DR: Small app that performs purge requests on a set of URLs.

+Often, flushing a large set of urls requires either to restart varnish (thus destroying all those precious pages already in cache) or to perform a lot of queries of a large set of urls

 ## Usage